 Based on the information you provide on your FAFSA, the United States Department of Education determines whether or not you qualify for financial aid as well as the types of aid you may qualify to receive, such as grants, loans and work-study.
 The FAFSA is also used to determine your eligibility for many scholarships, but scholarships also require a separate application.

-As long as you've been offered enough financial aid to cover your balance for the semester (not including a work-study offer), you are not at risk of being dropped from your classes due to non-payment and you are not required to set up a payment plan.
+As long as you've been offered enough financial aid to cover your balance for the semester (not including a work-study offer), you are not required to set up a payment plan.

 Most students qualify to receive some type of financial aid and we encourage all U.S. citizens and eligible non-citizens to apply.
 Once we receive your FAFSA, we'll know what additional information we need from you in order to offer you financial aid.

 When you complete the FAFSA, you will learn your EFC, which represents what you or your family should expect to contribute towards the cost of your education.